 We have successfully negotiated hundreds of cases every year where we have arranged the sale of our clients’ homes and reached an affordable debt settlement with the lender.
-In August alone we were able to write off a total of £1,358,569 in unaffordable mortgage debt.
+In 2017 alone we were able to write-off an average of £75,923 per client, with over 281 cases closed.

 Whatever your circumstances, the first step to dealing with your property debt is to contact Negative Equity UK for an initial free, no obligation consultation with one of our advisors.

 We’ve helped hundreds of families move on from negative equity and mortgage debt, and we genuinely want to achieve the best possible outcome for every client we work with.
 That's why 99% of those who have reviewed our services at reviews.co.uk would recommend Negative Equity UK to others.
 Here is an independently verified review from a recent customer.